-Recognizing the truth to the adage that home is where the heart is, we have assembled a selection of 10 American cities, towns, and other locales best suited for specific tastes and preferences or
+Recognizing the truth to the adage that home is where the heart is, we have assembled a selection of 10 American cities, towns, and other

 Normand Laprise was referring to himself, not the tall chef’s hat, when he named his restaurant Toqué!

 It was without a doubt one of the most unusual and interesting whiskies I had ever sipped.

 Kopi Luwak, with a price tag of about $175 a pound roasted, just may be the rarest and most expensive coffee in the world.

 Any watch’s ultimate purpose is to tell the time of day, but an obviously unbridgeable gulf exists between a mass-market-manufactured Timex a